mark-b96/artificial-neural-network/README.md

 # Artificial Neural Network
 ## Multi-layer ANN implemented from first principles
+Matrix multiplication is used to construct a mult-layer ANN.

+## Training and testing the model
 The learning rate and number of epochs can be defined in the main class.

 A hidden layer can be added to the ANN using the following code.
 The argument